yejii/help-center/en/andcards-spaces.md

 ## Improve Coworking Space Page

-andCards.com is highly optimized for search engines.
+andCards Spaces is highly optimized for search engines.
 To improve your coworking space rank in search results, do the following:

 * provide more detailed and accurate description of your coworking space
 * add more images to give a feel of your interior and amenities